FortniteChecker/FortniteChecker-Docs/README.md

 .weaponlist - Display all available weapons supported
 ```

 Search the statistics of any weapon in fortnite and contrast and compare.
+Learn whats best for each situation.

+### Weapon ID Table

 | ID        | Weapon Name    |
 | ------------- | -----:|